dafacto/moneyforsomething/_chapters/04_compounding-returns.md

 - After the third year, $112.49—another $4 on your original $100, plus $0.33 on your last two years earnings of $8.16.

-*Earnings on earnings, year after year.* It’s hard to believe such a simple concept could be so important.
+*Earnings on earnings, year after year.*

+It’s hard to believe such a simple concept could be so important.
 But after many years of investing, *the majority of your savings will have come from compound returns*, rather than original investments.

-Let’s look at another example:
+Consider this example:

 Stephanie is 25, and earns $50,000.
 Her salary increases each year with inflation.
 If she saves just 10% of her income, and earns an 8% annual return, then at age 55 she will have *invested* $280,000, but will have accumulated *nearly one million dollars*!